wp-plugins/backwpup/readme.txt

 1. Job Page

 == Changelog ==
+= 1.5.1 =
+* changed user capability from '10' to 'export'
+* Updatet AWS SDK to ver.1.2.5

 = 1.5.0 =
 * use AWS SDK ver.1.2.4 now for Amazon S3
 * Update rackspase cloud files to ver.1.7.6